Brex Empower Platform

 Note: If you received an invitation to join your teammates on Brex and you want to get started with your individual employee account, please skip to the User setup section of the article.

 After your company is approved for a Brex account, the first thing you’ll want to do as an admin is set up your account in a way that works best for your company.
 You’ll be prompted with some of these steps after you’ve signed into your dashboard for the first time.

 Step 1: Verify your business

-You’ll be asked to provide some additional details about your company, such as business address, incorporation details, and ownership information.
+You’ll be asked to provide some additional details about your company, such as business address and incorporation details.
 All of this information helps us to understand your company better.

-You’ll have the option of selecting your preferred financial product — the Brex business account and/or the Brex card — by following the prompts that appear on your screen.
+To select your preferred financial product (the Brex business account and/or the Brex card), follow the prompts that appear on your screen.

 We use connected bank accounts to help determine your company's credit limit.
 Your credit limit is the total amount your entire team — across all of your cards and budgets — can spend during a given statement period.
 To find more information on Brex credit limits, read How do Brex credit limits work?.

 Brex Essentials You can connect your bank account using Plaid to give us a real-time look into your financials, or indicate that you want to upload bank statements, instead.
 If you don’t have the right financial data available, you can tell us more about your financial situation to help make sure we get you the appropriate spending limit.

 After adding your initial bank connection, you can connect additional bank accounts from the Settings section of your dashboard.
 You can also view, remove, or fix current connections from this same place.
 To learn more details, read How do I manage my bank connections?.